puppetlabs/puppetlabs-peadm/documentation/install.md

 Supplying a combination of host parameters which does not match one of the supported architectures above will result in an unsupported architecture error.

+## Requirements

+* Puppet must not be installed on any of the target PE cluster hosts prior to beginning install.

 ## Usage

 ### Bolt 3 usage